Do you have questions about your female chameleon giving birth?

 Once she digs her tunnel and deposits her eggs, she can be returned to her cage.

-Chameleons can lay multiple broods throughout the year, and will even lay unfertilized eggs when she has not mated with a male.
+Chameleons can lay multiple broods throughout the year and even lay unfertilized eggs when she has not mated with a male.

 Ovoviviparous- Live Birth

-Most chameleons do give birth via laying eggs, but there are some species, like Jackson’s chameleon, who will have a live birth.
+Most chameleons give birth via laying eggs, but some species, like Jackson’s chameleon, will have a live birth.

 This is called ovoviviparous reproduction and means the female will incubate eggs inside of herself.

-These eggs do not have a shell, but the embryos develop and get their nutrients by being attached to a yolk sac inside their mother.
+These eggs do not have a shell, but the embryos develop and get nutrients by attaching to a yolk sac inside their mother.